About The Fred Hollows Foundation

 Is The Fred Hollows Foundation a registered charity in Hong Kong?

-Yes, charity number 91/13694.
-The Fred Hollows Foundation is also registered as a charity with the Australian Charities and Not-for-profits Commission (ACNC) and operates two funds which have Deductible Gift Recipient (DGR) status with the Australian Tax Office.
+The Fred Hollows Foundation (HK) Limited is registered as a Hong Kong SAR charity and our Tax-Exempt Charity No is 91/13694.
+The Foundation is also registered as a charity with the Australian Charities and Not-for-profits Commission (ACNC) and has Deductible Gift Recipient (DGR) status with the Australian Tax Office.

 Where does my donation go?